-KMAC Museum is a free-admission contemporary art museum in downtown Louisville on Museum Row.
+KMAC Museum is a contemporary art museum in downtown Louisville on Museum Row.
 Through exhibitions, education, and outreach, KMAC Museum works to connect people to art and creative practice.

 KMAC inspires transformative connections between artists, art, and the public through education, exhibitions, programming, and conversation.

 The museum acts as a creative influence in the community, drawing people together to experience its arts leadership, exhibitions, education, and permanent collection.

 Accessibility to art through transformative experiences for everyone that spark curiosity, inspire meaningful connections, and foster a deep sense of inclusion, belonging, and purpose.

 Learning at the personal and institutional level, for KMAC staff and visitors alike.